Thomas Buss blog

 The functional way to do this is to use currying and partial application to inject the key into the function that makes the API call.
 This means that the number of parameters of the original function would be reduced by one.
 Surrounding code would not know anything about API keys, only units of measurements and so on, as it should.

-The OOP way to deal with this problem is to create an object that, when constructed, receives the API key as a parameter and encapsulates it.
+The OOP way to deal with this problem is to create an object that, when constructed, receives the API key as a parameter and saves it in a private field.
+When performing the API calls, the object can then inject the key into the request without requiring the client to supply the key when invoking the method.
 As with the functional approach, the client code does not know about API keys, as it should.

 Local state enters the scene

 The functional approach of currying and partial application does not work anymore.
 Personally, I think this is where purely functional languages like Haskell lose most developers.
-It becomes unreasonably hard to deal with Monads and similar concepts for something that is incredibly simple in imperative code.
+Many developers feel like it becomes unreasonably hard to deal with Monadic data structures that abstracts this state management for something that is so simple in imperative code.
 Some languages, like OCaml or F#, take a practical approach here and offer an escape hatch out of the functional world by allowing mutable variables that behave just like in imperative languages most programmers are familiar with.

 For the OOP approach, the facade that the clients see from the outside does not change and the code inside the object is still fairly simple.
 It should also be fairly easy to switch from an object to an actor: For example, let’s say we want to refresh the token as soon as it expires.
 An object can only make the necessary API call when it is invoked by an outside client.
 On the other hand, an actor can make this decision without any interaction, as it is an independently running process.
 In a way, both objects and actors act like a code representation of an external system that other parts of the program can use.
 If we started with objects to begin with, all other changes to the API interaction we introduced along the way (except the error handling) would not have affected the client code.